viveksingh007e/greatWrork.html/README.md

         await noSleep.enable();
         console.log('NoSleep enabled');

         await speakAndWait('Welcome back dear!
 Great that you came up with this idea.
 We will start eyes exercise now.
-This will last just 11 minutes.
+This will last just 13 minutes.
 Sit comfortably and get in position', 25);
-        await speakAndWait('We will start with rolling the eyes gently for 2 minute.
+        await speakAndWait('We will start with rolling the eyes gently for 4 minutes.
 Start by rolling side ways for 1 minute', 70);
         await speakAndWait('Great!
 Relax now', 10);
         await speakAndWait('Now, Roll eyes up and down for a minute', 70);
         await speakAndWait('Great!
 Relax now', 10);